See a list of Carpentry Programs by Clicking Here!

 - Safety Lead

-The average salary for a carpenter is approximately $43,6000 per year.
-The U.S. Department of Labor estimates a total of 169,100 job opening in carpentry for the ten year reporting period ending in 2024.
-Entry level positions start at about $24,250 per year.
+The average salary for a carpenter is approximately $43,600 per year.
+The U.S. Department of Labor (DOL) estimates a total of 169,100 job opening in carpentry for the ten year reporting period ending in 2024.
+Entry level positions start at about $24,250 per year on average.

 Top 5 States with Highest Employment for Carpenters